Sava Petrov: Spartak Subotica

 At the beginning of September 2017, Petrov joined Spartak Subotica as a single player, penning a three-year contract with the club.
 Through the regular season, Petrov was usually used as a back-up player under coach Aleksandar Veselinović.
 Next he left the club, Petrov spent several successive matches on the bench in the play-off season under Vladimir Gaćinović.
 Petrov made his professional debut in 3–0 away defeat against Čukarički on 29 April 2018, replacing Bojan Čečarić in 37 minte of the match.
 At the beginning of the summer pre-season, Petrov missed the first training on 10 June 2018.

 Westerlo

 On 18 June 2018, Petrov joined the Belgian First Division B side Westerlo on a three-year deal.
 On 26 August 2020, he was loaned out to Lierse Kempenzonen for the 2020–21 season.

 Olimpija Ljubljana

 On 2 July 2021, Petrov signed a two-year contract with Slovenian PrvaLiga side Olimpija Ljubljana.

+Vizela

+On 30 January 2024, Petrov left Radnički Niš and moved to Portugal, joining Primeira Liga club Vizela.